omnavneet/People_First/README.md

 # PeopleFirst 🚀

-**PeopleFirst** is a socially impactful platform aimed at streamlining the way individuals discover, verify, and contribute to real-world events and initiatives.
-Designed to ensure legitimacy and user trust, PeopleFirst empowers communities through technology.
+**PeopleFirst** lets you donate to verified requests, volunteer at local events, and stay updated with real-time disaster news—all backed by AI to ensure legitimacy.
+It’s an easy way to help and stay connected with your community.

 ---